gardners/2014SE3/pracs/prac2.md

 At the end of the list, look for the last line that begins with `commit`.
 It will be followed by a long hexadecimal number.
 That number is the unique identifier for that commit.
 Use the mouse to select it, so that you can paste it into a git command in a moment.
 Once done, you can press Q to exit back to the shell.

 Now type `git bisect good `, and then paste that hexidecimal string onto the end of the command, and press ENTER.

+You should then see output including something like:

+    Bisecting: 20 revisions left to test after this (roughly 4 steps)

+If you see something like the following:

+    error: Your local changes to the following files would be overwritten by checkout: pracs/prac2/students/5/mutated.c
+	    pracs/prac2/students/6/mutated.c
+    Please, commit your changes or stash them before you can switch branches.
+    Aborting

+You need to clean up your repository.
+Something like:

+    git reset --hard origin/master

+Will reset it back to whatever you lasted pushed to github.